IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 | params.uid2ApiBase | Optional, client refresh mode | String | Overrides the default UID2 API endpoint. | `"https://prod.uidapi.com"` (the default)|
 | params.storage | Optional, client refresh mode | String | Specify the module internal storage method: `cookie` or `localStorage`.
 We recommend that you do not provide this parameter.
 Instead, allow the module to use the default. | `localStorage` (the default) |

-(**GWH_SW I know we discussed this already but I don't think we need to include the quotes (example: `"uid2"`).
-The quotes are part of the syntax not part of the string.
-I believe in other explanations we don't use quotes for string names.
-The source file isn't even consistent (link 187, localStorage)**)

-(**GWH_SW There are other values listed in https://github.com/prebid/Prebid.js/blob/master/modules/uid2IdSystem.md#parameter-descriptions-for-the-usersync-configuration-section do I need to add them?**)

 (**GWH_SW I included the Sample Token section which was in the original doc and also the linked doc + referenced in the table**)

 ### Configuration Parameter Examples: Value